-ABSTRACT - The Arthur M. Sackler Gallery, established July 28, 1982, joined the Freer Gallery of Art.
-Together they are devoted to acquiring, researching, conserving, and exhibiting Asian art.
-The Sackler Gallery, which opened to the public on September 28, 1987, has a practice of temporarily loaning or borrowing exhibitions.
+ABSTRACT - The Arthur M. Sackler Gallery, established July 28, 1982, and the Freer Gallery of Art established in 1906, are devoted to acquiring, researching, conserving, and exhibiting Asian art.
+The Sackler Gallery, which opened to the public on September 28, 1987, is able to loan and borrow objects and exhibitions.
 The Freer Gallery of Art uses and displays its collections as a basis for understanding the civilizations that produced them.
-According to the founder's will, the Freer may only exhibit in its Gallery items from its permanent collection.
+According to the founder's will, the Freer may only exhibit items from its permanent collection.
+The Smithsonian is not seeking additional funds for FY 1990 programmatic increases for the Arthur M. Sackler